algofaktura/easy_dc_rust/README.md

   </div>
 </div>

 After pages of studies, drawings, and a little math: this is the result of my using the artistic process to solve a mathematical problem without the means to solve it mathematically.
 When a graph becomes an artist's muse, how does the artist go about rendering their vision as a painter would paint a portrait, making it their own?
 Will I eventually draw functions with my mind where I otherwise would have imagined a sculpture?
 Or will I find patterns in the [music I make from the solutions?](https://soundcloud.com/ro-yu-489928073/tracks)

-Art manipulates forms to mimic life, showing us how a brush stroke can make the curvature of the neck disappear behind the back, or how the play of colors and contrasts can bring to life the skin of a subject from over 500 years ago.
+Art manipulates forms to mimic life, showing us how a brush stroke can make the curvature of the neck disappear behind the back, or how the play of colors and contrasts bring to skin of a subject from over 500 years ago, to life.
 In this project, I studied the discocube visually, imagining each turn not as a discrete mathematical object, but as a movement of the body, resulting in doodles and sketches rather than pages of numbers and equations (I wish I learned more math!).
 The result is a family of algorithms for solving various types of Hamiltonian cycles, of which this repository provides the simplest and most descriptive: the weave algorithm.
 The other algorithms, housed in another private repository called "polish" center around the concept of polishing a diamond, i.e., improving upon the initial tour created by the weave algorithm so that the number of edges is evenly distributed across the x, y, and z axes, resulting in an always-turning Hamiltonian cycle.
 Why weave?
 Finding the solution to the problem reminded me of macramé, of tying knots, weaving and spinning yarn.
 I thought of how patterns in hand-woven fabric are actually unwitting recordings of a knitter's hand-movements, like how a piano roll is a recording of the pianist's finger hitting ebony, or how a seismograph records the motion of the earth, or how our skin is type of recording of our life...
-I followed the thought further and asked myself if there was a pattern I could expose and use to construct the discocube, level by level, similar to how one would knit a scarf, row by row until the desired result is reached.
+I followed the thought further and asked myself: was there was a pattern to expose and use to construct the discocube, level by level, similar to how one would knit a scarf, row by row until the desired result is reached?
 To illustrate the intention of the code succinctly, I've structured the code to mimic the process of weaving a piece of tapestry, from spinning the yarn to incorporating the weft into the warps.

 ![First 11 discocubes and their order (number of nodes)](imgs/rect5857.png?raw=true "Discocubes orders") *The first eleven discocubes and their respective orders (number of nodes)*

 To paraphrase Hauy: